hyperquantum/PMP/README.md

 Since this project is in a very early stage of development, you can expect a few things to be missing or not working correctly ;)

- * Only MP3 files supported for now
+ * Only MP3 and FLAC files supported for now
-   → because hashing is only implemented for MP3 files at this time
+   → because file tracking is currently only implemented for those formats
  * Database requires MySQL (maybe MariaDB), SQLite is not an option
  * No automatic detection yet of new/modified/deleted files while the server is running, a full indexation must be started manually
  * Queue manipulation in the clients is still limited: only move/delete/insert of one entry at a time.